BabyBoChen/pgdbcontext/README.md

 //6. please don't forget to commit the transaction db.Commit()
 ~~~
-For more functionalities, please take a look at repository.go.
+For more functionalities, please take a look at dbcontext.go.